JAX-RS - Lab 1

 Implement the

-method:- use the
+findById()method:- use the

-- the method returns the
+@GETannotation together with the@Pathto the/{id} - the method returns the

-class - the method has the
+Fishclass - the method has the

-parameter annotated with@PathParam("id")
+String idparameter annotated with@PathParam("id") -

 the body should call the database-related method, if it's not found throw a

-exception with HTTP 404
+WebApplicationExceptionexception with HTTP 404

 - use the